evryn/vue-registrar/README.md

 🔥 Let just <a href="https://amirrezanasiri.github.io/vue-registrar/#/getting-started/installation"><strong>get started!</strong></a>!

 ## What is this technically?
-Vue Registrar is consisted of two modules that:
+Vue Registrar is consisted of two features that:
- * Registers all common components globally and stops need for importing them manually;
+ * Registers all your common and frequently used components globally and ends the need for importing them manually;
  * Assembles all your vuex modules in a nested manner.

- <a href="https://amirrezanasiri.github.io/vue-registrar/#/getting-started/installation"><strong>See Documents.</strong></a>
+👉 <a href="https://amirrezanasiri.github.io/vue-registrar/#/getting-started/installation"><strong>See documents and get started</strong></a>

 ## Why should I use it?
 No more words! see yourself: